 You've heard it time and time again: Get more sleep.
-We all know we should, but with such busy lives — working, raising a family, tending to chores — and distractions like social media, sleep often gets pushed to the backburner.
+We all know we should, but with such busy lives — working, raising a family, tending to chores — and distractions like social media, sleep often gets pushed to the back burner.

 But experts aren't telling us to get more rest for nothing.
 Poor sleep can have a negative effect on nearly every part of the body.

-That's why the American Academy of Sleep Medicine and the Sleep Research Society recommend adults get at least seven hours of sleep per night to promote optimal health.
+That's why the American Academy of Sleep Medicine and the Sleep Research Society recommend adults get at least seven hours of sleep each night to promote optimal health.
 However, according to the Centers for Disease Control and Prevention (CDC), about 35 percent of adults don't reach that minimum.